 Preparing for Preschool

-What it all boils down to is this, I’m preparing Chloe for preschool by:
+What it all boils down to is this, you can prepare your little one for preschool by:

 - hyping up the back to school excitement.